bkper/stock-bot/README.md

 ### Account Properties

 - ```stock_fees_account```: The fees account used by the exchange account.
 The exchange account is identified by having an associated fees account.
-- ```stock_unreal_account```: The liability account used to track unrealized gains/losses upon intermediary valuations of the inventory instruments.
-Default to "XXX Unrealized".
-- ```stock_gain_account```: The Incoming account used to track realized gains upon stock sales.
-Default to "XXX Realized Gain".
-- ```stock_loss_account```: The Outgoing account used to track realized gains upon stock sales.
-Default to "XXX Realized Loss"

 ### Group Properties